 Ok, things are totally loco on the planet right now and I know that we are all looking for ways to keep things sane.
-I thought it would be helpful to provide a list of my go to art supplies for kids.
+I thought it would be helpful to provide Meri Cherry’s Go To Art Supply LIst for kids.
 This is what I would fill my cart with to plan for a few weeks of art making with my own kids or any group of kids.
 These are the basic art supplies we love both at Meri Cherry Art Studio and in our home.
-I’ve included links to everything I could find online.
+I’ve included links to all our favorites.
 I hope this is helpful.
-Stay healthy everyone and we love you!!! (ps It sort of drives me crazy these pics are poor quality but imperfect action is the way to go in a CV situation no?)
+Stay healthy everyone, and we love you!!!

 *This post contains affiliate links.
 Thank you for your support.